 Internal joinery and kitchen fittings

 Repair category 2

 Notes Glazed inserts to interior doors may not be of appropriate toughened glass or meet the recognised Building Standards.

 Chimney breasts and fireplaces

 Repair category 1

+Notes No significant defects evident.

-Notes Flues should ideally be swept and tested on an annual basis.
-Where fireplaces have been removed there is limited provision for ventilation.
-Unventilated chimney breasts can result in condensation.
-Disused chimneys should be capped and vented.
+Flues should ideally be swept and tested on an annual basis.

+All stoves should be tested for safety prior to use by a Gas Safe registered contractor.